IviweBooi/mergePDF/README.md

 2. **Open in Browser**: Simply open `index.html` in any modern web browser
 3. **Start Using**: No installation required - it's a static website!

+### EmailJS Setup (Optional)
+To enable email functionality on the contact form:
+1. Follow the setup guide in `EMAILJS_SETUP.md`
+2. Update `config.js` with your EmailJS credentials
+3. Test the contact form

 ### Requirements
 - Modern web browser (Chrome 60+, Firefox 55+, Safari 11+, Edge 79+)
 - JavaScript enabled
 - No server setup required
+- EmailJS account (optional, for contact form emails)

 ## 🎨 Design Features